For the past few months, I’ve known I needed to make a change.

 This process reminded me, once again, that one of the risks of being seen is that there will be people out there feeling and saying that you aren’t enough.
 Or too much.
 Or not enough of this, but too much of that.

 And, you know, I get it.
-I can appreciate that it feels safer to blame; It’s a strategy I employ myself.
+I can appreciate a good strategy that it feels safer to blame.

 But this experience also allowed me to stick my flag a little deeper in the sand, make a big ass X in the dirt.